-Even though gold and silver have long-lasting qualities most other investments don’t, we all want the best price we can get.
+Even though physical gold and silver have long-lasting qualities most other investments don’t, we all want the best price we can get.
 It’s only natural, and any good consumer will consider the timing of their buying decisions.
-It’s a question almost every investor asks: Even if I get a good price now, will I be able to get a better price later?
+It’s a question almost every investor asks before executing: Even if I get a good price now, will I be able to get a better price later?

 Well, history has an empirical answer for you.

-We calculated the average gain and loss for every day of the year since 1975 (when it was legal to buy gold again in the US) and put it in a chart.
-Here’s what it shows:
+We calculated the average gain and loss for every day of the year since 1975 (when it was legal to buy gold again in the U.S.) and put it to a chart.
+Here’s what it shows.

-You can also see that the price of gold, on average, does not historically revisit its prior-year low.
-The low of the year is indeed in January—but it’s the low of that year, not the prior year.
-Obviously, there were years when the gold price did fall—but there were more years it climbed.
+You can also see the price does not historically revisit its prior-year low.
+The low of the year is indeed in January—but it’s the low of that year, not the previous year.
+Obviously, there were years when the gold price did fall—but there were also years it soared.
 Smoothing out all those surges and corrections and manias and selloffs, investors will get their best price at the very beginning of the year, or the year before.

 It’s easy to see silver’s higher volatility.
-What also sticks out is that historically, silver doesn’t come close to touching the January low.
-The only other best time to buy is in June.
+What also sticks out is that historically, silver doesn’t revisit its January lows.
+The only other best times to buy, on average, is in March or late June.

 As with gold, you’ll notice silver typically doesn’t come close to revisiting its prior year price (though there were certainly years when the price of silver fell below where it started).
-The historical data says that on average, investors will get their best price in early January or the prior year.
+The historical data says that on average, investors will get their best price in early January.

 If you missed buying gold in January, when is the next best time to buy?

-Since 1975, the gold price has dipped the most in March.
-The daily chart above shows the price in April might offer a slightly lower price, but history shows March is the month gold falls the most and is thus one of the best times to buy.
+Since 1975, the gold price has tended to drop the most in March.
+The daily chart above shows April might offer a slightly lower overall price, but history shows March is the month gold falls the most and is thus one of the best times to buy.

-Unlike gold, March is typically flat.
-The best month to buy silver is June, followed by August and September.
-Buying in June is further supported by the daily chart above.
+While the silver price is typically flat in March, the best month to buy is June, followed by October.
+The wisdom of buying in June is further supported by the daily chart above.

-Since 1975, the second quarter (April through June) has clearly been gold’s weakest and is thus the best time to buy.
+Since 1975, the first half of the year has clearly been weaker than the second half, and thus the best time to buy.
 The third quarter (July through September) has been gold’s strongest.

-(If you’re not sure where to start, try the tips in this article.)
+(If you’re not sure where to start, try this guide that many have said they found helpful.)